Robelis Despaigne: Taekwondo career

-He won the bronze medal at the 2012 Summer Olympics in the +80 kg event.
+Despaigne won the bronze medal at the 2012 Summer Olympics in the +80 kg event.
 He beat Chika Yagazie Chukwumerije in the first round, before losing to Anthony Obame in sudden death in the quarterfinal.
 Because Obame reached the final Despaigne was entered into the repechage.
 There he beat Kaino Thomsen-Fuataga, with the fight stopped because of the points difference.
 He beat Daba Modibo Keita in his bronze medal match by walkover as Keita could not compete due to injury.